sfschen/velocileptors/README.md

 https://hgomersall.github.io/pyFFTW/

 to run.
-Note that pyFFTW is pip installable and available from conda-forge.
+Note that pyFFTW is pip and conda installable and available from conda-forge (we have found the conda-forge channel to be the most reliable).

 An example calculation to reproduce the plots in the paper is given in "Moment Expansion Example.ipynb".